 Your body will thank you.

 All you need is a desire to keep learning.
 In a senior living community dedicated to lifelong learning, like Broadview, there are opportunities to interact with art in myriad ways.
-From classes on pottery, acting or dance to exhibitions at The Neuberger Museum of Art, from lectures and discussions in The Learning Commons to arts and crafts for seniors in assisted living, Broadview offers a variety of art and culture programs that are informative, enjoyable and therapeutic.
+From classes on pottery, acting or dance to exhibitions at The Neuberger Museum of Art, from lectures and discussions in The Learning Commons to arts and crafts for seniors in assisted living in Westchester County, Broadview offers a variety of art and culture programs that are informative, enjoyable and therapeutic.